-- 6. Fill out the Create a header fields as follows: - In the Name field, type a description for the header (e.g., New query string name). - From the Type menu, select Request, and from Action menu, select Set. - In the Destination field, type url. - In the Source field, type req.url.path. - From the Ignore if set menu, select No. - Set the Priority field to whatever priority you want. - 7.
-Click the Create button to create the new header.
-The new header you created appears on the Content page. - 8.
-Click the Activate button to deploy your configuration changes.
+- In the Name field, enter a description for the header (e.g., New guery string name). - From the Type menu, select Request, and from Action menu, select Set. - In the Destination field, enter url. - In the Source field, enter req.url.path. - From the Ignore if set menu, select No. - Set the Priority field to whatever priority you want.

+7. Click the Create button to create the new header.
+The new header you created appears on the Content page.